Losses can exceed deposits

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that Interactive Investor offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Interactive Investor offers its traders below.

 Interactive Investor support a wide range of languages including English, Arabic, German, Hungarian, Polish, Chinese and Japanese.

 Interactive Investor has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.